jax-ml/jax/docs/101/state.md

 about; it makes code easier for the compiler to optimize, parallelize, and scale; and it makes code easier for JAX to trace.

-Because operations on refs are intercepted, tracing isn't a problem.
-Their use does somewhat constrain the compiler's ability to transform code, but only as much as explicit state threading would.
-The main new thing to learn is how refs interact with transformations.
+Take them in reverse order.
+Tracing isn't a problem, because operations on refs are intercepted.
+Refs do somewhat constrain the compiler's ability to optimize code, but only as much as explicit state threading would.
+That leaves reasoning, and the main new thing to learn is how refs interact with transformations.

 A function still counts as pure if it only uses refs internally.
-That is, a function is impure if and only if it takes a ref as an input (either an explicit argument or via closure).
-Purity is in the eye of the caller.
-So functions that use refs internally transform the same way any pure function
+More precisely, a function is impure if and only if it takes a ref as an input, either as an explicit argument or via closure: purity is in the eye of the caller.
+So functions that use refs internally transform the same way any pure function would:
-would:

 ```{code-cell}
 def normalize(x):        # pure: refs used internally only